dylanluchenyu/COMP1029J/lesson4.md

 > In Java, catch(IOException e) means that e is a variable representing the caught exception object.

-## lesson4.3 - File Input and Output
+## lesson 4.3 - File Input and Output

 1.Using a Path object